H2020-OpenModel/ontologies/README.md

 OpenModel application ontologies
 ================================
-A few application ontologies have been made public available in OpenModel.
+A few application ontologies have been made publicly available in OpenModel.

 Computation application ontology